-Here at The Confidence Class, we are purpose-driven and hold ourselves/each other accountable.
+In The Confidence Class, we are purpose-driven and (compassionately) hold ourselves and each other accountable.

-The purpose of this challenge is to create a crew of women who are all working toward one common goal: to build our self-respect through new daily habits.
-The Confidence Class aims to 1. make this challenge attainable for *everyone* who joins in and 2. help us each complete 40 full days!
+The purpose of this challenge is to build a crew of women who are all working toward one common goal: to build self-respect through committed, daily actions.
+The Confidence Class intends to 1. make this challenge attainable for *everyone* who joins and 2. help everyone to complete 40 full days.

-On that note, choose at least 3 (out of 6) of the following options.
+On that note, first, choose 3 (out of 6) of the following options.
 You may choose a different 3 each day!
 Structured flexibility is important for us to not just “throw in the towel” when the challenge feels hard!

-By signing up, you will receive some email or text communications—depending on your contact preferences—throughout your 40 days.
+By signing up, you may receive some email or text communications.
 Accountability: CHECK!

 Again, these are *daily* choices - choose 3 of these EACH night, to practice the following day.
 Note: choose the options that are both realistic for you, and genuinely resonate with you and your desires for a healthier life.